Brooklyn Nets Odds

 The Nets reside in the NBA’s Atlantic Division.
 That translates into natural rivalries with the other four teams in the division.
 The Nets shape up as one of the stronger clubs out of the five, so that sets the stage for some interesting divisional battles with the following squads:

-At the conference level, Brooklyn looks like it has the talent to compete for a spot in the NBA Finals.
-That could set the stage for a potential rivalry with the Milwaukee Bucks.
-If the Nets happen to make it to the final tilt, dream matchups with other powerhouse clubs like the Lakers and Clippers could happen.
+At the conference level, Brooklyn has the talent to compete for a spot in the NBA Finals.
+That could set the stage for an ongoing rivalry with the Milwaukee Bucks, the team that knocked the Nets out of the playoffs a season ago.

 There should be an interesting battle for team leaders in key statistical categories over the next few years.
 The Nets have a trio of players who could easily be the top option on many NBA teams.
 Looking back over the last five seasons, we find a number of names atop the charts on a per-game basis.